-In order to promote wider participation in the SSSC' procurement process, a two year plan of our procurement activity will be published.
+In order to promote wider participation in the SSSC's procurement process, a two year plan of our procurement activity will be published.
 This plan gives notice to suppliers of future opportunities and provides the following information:

 - the subject matter

 - whether it is a new, extended or re-let procurement

 - the expected contract notice publication date

 - expected award date

 - expected start date

-- the estimated value of the contract
+- the estimated value of the contract.

-2.1.6 Electronic Purchasing Card
+2.1.6 | Electronic Purchasing Card

 Purchasing and payment by electronic purchasing card (ePC) is encouraged when paying for low value, high volume goods and services.
-There were 522 transactions totalling £66,029 using this purchasing method in 2018/19 with an average transaction value of £126.49.
+There were 522 transactions totalling £57,785 using this purchasing method in 2019/20 with an average transaction value of £126.49.

-This is broadly similar to the position reported in 2017/18.
+This is broadly similar to the position reported in 2018/19.

-2.1.7 Invoice Analysis

-A total of 3,297 invoices, totalling £8.4m in value were processed during the year.

-We continue to explore opportunities for consoliating invoicing and purchasing low value goods and services using ePCs, where savings are realised from the reduction in volume of invoices processed.
-The cumulative saving from this is £22k and is reported in the non cash savings in 2.1.3.

-2.2 DELIVER SUSTAINABLE PROCUREMENT

-The SSSC has a duty to comply with the sustainable procurement duty as detailed in the Procurement Reform (Scotland) Act 2014.
+2.1.7 Invoice Analysis • A total of 3,297 invoices, totalling £5.1m in value were processed during the year.
+We continue to explore opportunities for consolidating invoicing and purchasing low value goods and services using ePCs, where savings are realised from the reduction in volume of invoices processed.
+The cumulative saving from this is £13k and is reported in the non-cash savings in 2.1.3.
+2.2 DELIVER SUSTAINABLE PROCUREMENT The SSSC has a duty to comply with the sustainable procurement duty as detailed in the Procurement Reform (Scotland) Act 2014.
 The procurement strategy details our sustainability priorities and our progress towards achieving those are outlined in 2.2.1 to 2.2.6.

-2.2.1 Prompt payment to suppliers
+2.2.1 Prompt payment to suppliers We are committed to paying our suppliers promptly and payment

 We are committed to paying our suppliers promptly and payment performance continues to be maintained at a high level.
-99.97% of suppliers were paid within 30 days of the invoice received date, and 99.67% paid within the Scottish Government's target of 10 working days.
-The following shows payment performance for the financial years 2015/16 to 2018/19.
+99.97% of suppliers were paid within 30 days of the invoice received date, and 99.48% paid within the Scottish Government's target of 10 working days.
+The following shows payment performance for the financial years 2016/17 to 2019/20.